An Event Study of the Ethereum Transition to Proof-of-Stake: Block Income and Creation Speed

 The median fee in Figure \ref{fig:eth_median_fees} peaked at over \$28 on May 11, 2021.
 Following a temporary dip, prices remained over \$10 through November 2021, but have fallen since.
 Going into the merge, the median price was \$0.502.

 As seen in Table \ref{tab:eth_fees}, gas price and gas used for ETH transactions have seen statistically significant increases since the merge.
-77.8\% of the pre-merge ETH transactions are completed using only the base fee of 21,000 units of gas.
-After the merge, that percentage falls to 70.7\%.
-This has translated into a near 100\% increase in total transaction fees.
+That said, given the strong decline in ETH/USD during the event window, there has actually been a slight decrease in the dollar cost of fees, but this change is not statistically significant.